Love Action Drama: Plot

 Dinesh finds a way to temporarily shift to Chennai with his friend&cousin Sagar, to woo Shobha.
 He hangs out with Shobha and her friends at first and things seem to be going fine for them.
 One day, Dinesh and Sagar start a fight during Shobha's friend Priya's birthday party and Shobha asks them to stay away.
 Her friends criticize her for introducing vagabonds to their group.
 Shobha learns that Dinesh is not pursuing master's like he told her, but is just wasting time drinking and spending money without a care in the world.
 Shobha, although wealthy too, works hard and runs her own business.
 Dinesh sets about trying to get back into Shobha's good graces.
 He starts with her friends first, and wins their trust.
 Shobha agrees to a relationship and potential marriage to Dinesh, placing one condition that he should give up smoking and drinking.
 Dinesh agrees to her condition but ends up getting drunk that very night.
 Shobha and Priya catch him in the act (he rents a house opposite to hers) and storms away in anger.

 Dinesh manages to convince Shobha by donning on Sabarimala (religious oath to abstain from indulging alcohol-related activities for 41 days) and they get back together.
 This time, Dinesh becomes suspicious and too possessive of Shobha because she's always busy with work and avoids the topic of settling down, moving in together as well as eventually getting married then building a family.
 Some random guy implies to Dinesh that Shobha dates around a lot and he starts following her to find out what she's actually doing for a few days.
 Dinesh confronts the guy and he vaguely implies how beautiful girls like Shobha always have plenty of guys admiring her and it's common to throw away a partner when a better one comes around.
 Enraged, Dinesh gets rid of the chains and bracelet (religious constraint) and drinks an entire bottle of vodka.
 Sagar admits him to the hospital and calls Shobha and Priya.
-Shobha hits Dinesh and he walks away in anger.
+Shobha slaps Dinesh and he walks away in anger.
 A few days later, Shobha calls and proposes marriage, to which he agrees.